dsugden/play-scalajs/README.md

 play-scalajs
 ============

-Play project with a scalajs subproject and a common library.
+Skeleton play project with a scalajs subproject and a common library.

 Highlights: scalatags and scala.rx for reactive dom rendering